 Size

-Choose stairs or steps appropriately sized for your cat.
-The individual steps shouldn’t be too tall or wide for your cat to comfortably climb up and down.
-Larger or senior cats may need stairs with lower rise steps.
+Choose stairs sized appropriately for your cat.
+The steps shouldn’t be too steep or tall for their height.
+Kittens and senior cats may need stairs with lower rise steps.

 How to maintain Cat Stairs & Steps